cisagov/gophish-tools/README.md

 ## Assessment JSON Field Dictionary ##

 The following items are included in the assessment JSON as produced by the `pca-wizard`.
+An example assessment JSON can be found [here](src/assessment/sample_assessment.json)

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-------:|:--------:|